voxel51/fiftyone/docs/source/cli/index.rst

 .. code-block:: shell

-    # Migrates the database and all datasets to a specifc revision
+    # Migrates the database and all datasets to a specific revision
     fiftyone migrate --version <VERSION>

 .. code-block:: shell